KxSystems/docs/docs/ref/neg.md

 ---
-title: neg | Reference | kdb+ and q documentation
+title: neg | Reference | KDB-X and q documentation
 description: neg is a q keyword that returns the negation of its argument.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `neg`